ansleybrown1337/kerbel-long-term-impacts/docs/README_bayes_methods.md

 # Load propagation (post-processing)

-Event loads are computed from posterior draws after back-transforming concentration and volume from their modeled scales to original units in post-processing (see `stir-bayes-load1p8.Rmd`).
-At the event level for analyte $a$:
+Event loads are computed from posterior draws after back-transformation of concentration and volume from their modeled scales to original units in post-processing, as implemented in `stir-bayes-load1p8_nonneg.Rmd`.
+At the event level for analyte `a`:

 ```math
 L_{i,a} = C_{i,a}\,V_i